Stompers (toy)

-Stompers are battery-powered toy cars that use a single AA battery and feature four-wheel drive.
-They are driven by a single motor that turns both axles.
-They were the first battery-powered, electric, true 4WD toys.
-Stompers were created in 1980 by A. Eddy Goldfarb and sold by Schaper Toys.
-Later, in the United Kingdom, Corgi Toys marketed identical toys in Corgi labeled packaging called Trekkers but made by Schaper.
-Genuine Stompers were sold by various companies around the globe and were also made by Schaper.
-There were similar products manufactured by Soma and LJN (Rough Riders).
-Both companies were involved in lawsuits by Goldfarb and Schaper.
-Settlements were made and the companies continued their line of toys.
-As of 2019, Goldfarb continues to live and work at his design studio in Southern California.
+Stompers are battery-powered toy cars and trucks featuring four-wheel drive that are powered by a single AA battery.
+They were developed in 1980 by Adolph Eddy Goldfarb and sold by Schaper Toys.
+Later, in the United Kingdom, Corgi Toys produced similar toys called Trekkers.
+LJN also produced a competing product called Rough Riders.

 History of production

 Generation I (Schaper)

-Stompers debuted in 1980.
-Schaper's 1980 catalog showed five Stomper trucks: the Chevrolet K-10 Scottsdale, Chevrolet Blazer, Dodge Warlock, Ford Bronco, and Jeep Honcho.
-The Stunt Set and Wild Mountain play sets were the only other Stompers products in that year's catalog.
-The earliest Stompers have clips inside the body that attach to the sides of the chassis; they are known as "side clips".
-They also came with a set of foam tires.
-Nineteen eighty-one brought five new Stomper trucks: the Chevrolet LUV, Datsun Li'l Hustler, Jeep Renegade, Subaru BRAT, and Toyota SR5.
-The Stunt Set and Wild Mountain set also returned, though different pieces were shown in the 1981 catalog.
-The short-lived Stomper SSC Super Cycles also debuted in 1981.
-The trucks were also sold with an additional set of rubber tires so that they could be driven outdoors.
+Schaper's 1980 catalog debuted five Stomper trucks: the Chevrolet K-10 Scottsdale, Chevrolet Blazer, Dodge Warlock, Ford Bronco, and Jeep Honcho.
+Compatible plastic terrains for the trucks to drive through, The Stunt Set and Wild Mountain play set, were the only other Stompers products in that year's catalog.
+Five new Stomper trucks were produced in 1981: the Chevrolet LUV, Datsun Lil' Hustler, Jeep Renegade, Subaru BRAT, and Toyota SR5.
+The Stunt Set and Wild Mountain continued slightly modified for 1981.
+The trucks ordinarily shipped with foam tires but in 1981 an additional set of rubber tires were included so they could be used outdoors.
+A range called Stomper SSC Super Cycles also debuted in 1981.

-The Jeep Cherokee and Scrambler were the new four-wheel-drive trucks for 1982.
-Fun x4s ("Exclusively designed from the real street hot-rods!") debuted in 1982, consisting of the AMC (American Motors) SX/4, two Chevrolets (van and 1956 Nomad), Jeep CJ, Subaru hatchback, and Volkswagen Baja Bug.
+The Jeep Cherokee and Jeep Scrambler were itroduced in 1982.
+The Fun x4s line, based on street hot rods, debuted in 1982, consisting of the AMC Eagle SX/4, two Chevrolets (van and 1956 Nomad), Jeep CJ, Subaru hatchback, and Volkswagen Baja Bug.
 The Work x4s also debuted in 1982; these were Ford C-Series trucks with bucket-lift, cement-mixer, dumper, and wrecker bodies.
-Four semi-tractors—Freightliner and Kenworth Aerodyne COEs and Mack and Peterbilt conventional—rounded out the new vehicles.
+Four semi-tractors—Freightliner and Kenworth Aerodyne COEs and Mack and Peterbilt were produced.
 The Official Competition Pull Set was also new in 1982.
 Badlands, Devil Mountain, and Wild Country sets replaced the earlier play sets; the SSC line continued largely unchanged.